Mycotic/jungle-path-modeling/README.md

 and save it in a text file api-key.txt in data

 run order:

 get-champion-ids

 request-clid-match-history

-pull-timelines (need to run request functs with a delay between them for now) EDA final-modeling-epoch-30
+pull-timelines (need to run request functs with a delay between them for now)

+EDA

+final-modeling-epoch-30

+(files starting with window were those that I used in my presentation/images and are less accurate/successful - kept in for reference)

 ## About League of Legends and Junglers